Careers360 Logo

 Overview of the Chapter - s-block Elements

-The s-block elements are those in which the outermost electrons exist in s-orbital.
+The s-block elements are those in which the outermost electrons exist in the s-orbital.
 Alkali and alkaline earth metals are respectively the members of group 1 and group 2 elements.
 In this chapter, there are various important properties that you need to learn such as electronic configuration, ionization enthalpy, hydration enthalpy, chemical properties, etc.

 Group 1 elements: Alkali metals